adjust/ios_sdk/doc/web_views.md

 ### <a id="attribution-callback">Attribution callback

-You can register a callback method to be notified of tracker attribution changes.
-Due to the different sources considered for attribution, this information can not by provided synchronously.
+You can register a callback method to be notified of attribution changes.
+Due to the different sources considered for attribution, this information cannot by provided synchronously.

 Please make sure to consider our [applicable attribution data policies][attribution-data].